johngrantuk/golem-array/README.md

 ## To Dos

-Create a user interface.
+Create a user interface - this was a bit of stretch for me this time round thanks to 🎅🎄!
+In an ideal world a web application could open this up even further by making it easier to run.

-Library of community element types and solver methods.
+Library of community element types, plotting methods and solver methods - currently anyone could create pull request to add a new element type to the Github repo.
+I would like it to be as easy to update the plotting options and eventually solver methods too.